google/certificate-transparency-rfcs/redaction/draft-ietf-trans-redaction.md

   consisting only of numerical digits, etc).
 If a label has insufficient entropy then redaction will only provide a thin layer of obfuscation, because it will be feasible to recover the label via a brute-force attack.
+* Avoid using publicly trusted certificates to secure private domain space.

 CAs are advised to carefully consider each request to redact a label.
 When a CA believes that redacting a particular label would be futile, we advise rejecting